alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>awesome-api-security - a collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community: https://github.com/arainho/awesome-api-security</li>
   <li>jwt-reauth - Burp plugin to cache authentication tokens from an "auth" URL, and then add them as headers on all requests going to a certain scope: https://github.com/nccgroup/jwt-reauth</li>
   <li>guardara - a comprehensive dynamic testing tool to find bugs and zero-day vulnerabilities in custom/proprietary products, protocols, web services and applications, and complex environments: https://guardara-community.gitlab.io/documentation/docs/intro</li>
+  <li>JAW - prototype implementation of property graphs for JavaScript based on the esprima parser, and the EsTree SpiderMonkey Spec.
+JAW can be used for analyzing the client-side of web applications and JavaScript-based programs: https://github.com/SoheilKhodayari/JAW</li>
+  <li>graphicator - a GraphQL "scraper" / extractor.
+The tool iterates over the introspection document returned by the targeted GraphQL endpoint, and then re-structures the schema in an internal form so it can re-create the supported queries: https://github.com/cybervelia/graphicator</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>